Synaco/prolug-linux-admin/unit6/u6_worksheet.md

 ---

 1. What questions do you still have about this week?
+- Nothing at the moment.
+Still processing a lot of the information.

 2. How are you going to use what you've learned in your current role?
+- Nothing at the moment, most of the systems I work with currently are windows systems.
+I do intend to setup a WAF in the homelab once I have more time to test how it works in application (instead of in theory).